sjwatts119/proxmox-homelab-resources/smb-nas/readme.md

 - Network: Static IP (optional, but recommended for easier access if you don't manage your own DHCP server)

 ### Step 2: Create Storage Bind Mount
-Follow the **[Sharing Storage with an LXC](TODO ADD LINK)** steps to create a storage bind mount for your LXC.
+Follow the **[Sharing Storage with an LXC](../storage/readme.md#sharing-storage-with-an-lxc)** steps to create a storage bind mount for your LXC.
 This will allow the LXC to access the storage directory you set up.

 ### Step 3: Access the LXC Shell
 > [!IMPORTANT]
 > Ensure your new LXC is running before proceeding.

-### Step 4: Add your User to the Docker Group
+### Step 4: Add Your User To The Docker Group
 ```bash
 usermod -aG docker *YOUR_USERNAME*
 ```